Renovation

 4 Ways Landscaping Increases Home Value

-During the property hunt, homebuyers look for ways to personalise a property and that includes it’s exterior.
+During the property hunt, homebuyers look for ways to personalize a property, including its exterior.

-Existing homeowners at some stage during their ownership and inhabitance of a property are also on the lookout for ways to add value and make better use of the property and it’s surrounds.
-Therefore in this article, we look at what you can do to your property to make it a more useable space and of course improve it’s appeal when it comes time to list it for sale.
+Existing homeowners, at some point during their property ownership and occupation, are also looking for ways to add value and better use the property and its surroundings.
+Therefore, in this article, we look at what you can do to make your property a more useable space and improve its appeal when listing it for sale.

 Before we provide our tips, what is landscaping?
-It’s a term that is more often these days used as a verb to describe everything from planting a tree to painting a fence to modifying the natural structure of the land.
-Major works may require experts to provide soil quality reports and topology graphs.
-Therefore a designer, engineer and builder may be needed for addition of structures like decks or patios, as well as water features including pools.
+These days, landscaping is more often used as a verb to describe everything from planting a tree to painting a fence to modifying the natural structure of the land.
+Significant works may require experts to provide soil quality reports and topology graphs.
+Therefore, a designer, engineer, and builder may be needed to add structures like decks or patios and water features, including pools.

 Pathways

-One way of making sure that your home is appealing is to work on it’s access.
-Include pathways, around the home and to various parts of it’s surrounds.
+One way to make your home appealing is to improve its accessibility.
+Include pathways around the house and to various parts of its surroundings.

-A home that has well-designed pathways is more attractive to potential homebuyers, including those that may be physically impaired.
+A home with well-designed pathways is more attractive to potential homebuyers, including those who may be physically impaired.

-A clear pathway can help people living with disabilities such as the disabled using wheelchairs, or those with a walker, as the smooth and flat surface of the pathway will help guide them to wherever they are going within the compound.
+A clear pathway can help people with disabilities, such as those using wheelchairs or walkers.
+The smooth, flat surface of the path will help guide them to wherever they are going within the compound.

-Homes with a clear pathway naturally look welcoming too.
+Homes with clear pathways naturally look welcoming, too.

 Add a patio or deck

-According to Acworth, GA Landscaping Company, outdoor living space is among the must have requirements for most homebuyers.
+According to Acworth, GA Landscaping Company, outdoor living space is a must-have for most homebuyers.

 Consider where you can add patios or decks to your home.
-Definitely make use the sun, morning and afternoon and where viable add a deck or two to extend your living space.
+Use the sun in the morning and afternoon, and where feasible, add a deck or two to extend your living space.
 Remember to check with local laws on the compliance requirements for the structures.
-While this addition is more time consuming and costly the value it can add to a home, most often makes it a worthwhile investment.
+While this addition is more time-consuming and costly, the value it can add to a home most often makes it a worthwhile investment.

 Lighting your home and landscape

-Lights can be used to change the visual aspect of exterior and interior of a property.
-They’re used to change the ambience too.
-Have you every wondered why real estate agents take photos of properties with the lights on?
-It’s to touch our sense, visual and our feelings.
-Plus subdued lighting can hide a lot of flaws and imperfections, and highlight features of interest.
+Lights can change the visual aspect of a property’s exterior and interior and its ambiance.
+I wonder why real estate agents take photos of properties with the lights on.
+It is to touch our senses, our visuals, and our feelings.
+Plus, subdued lighting can hide flaws and imperfections and highlight features of interest.

-To light up the home, go for automated lighting services, so you don’t need to remember to switch the lights on and off all the time.
-Plus use solar power where you can to cut down on energy costs.
+Consider automated lighting services to light up the home, saving you time switching the lights on and off.
+You can also use solar power to cut down on energy costs.

-Remember that most crimes happen in the dark, so lighting as part of an overall home security strategy can prevent home invasions and burglaries .
+Remember that most crimes happen in the dark, so lighting can prevent home invasions and burglaries as part of a home security strategy.

 Irrigation and watering

 The green stuff needs water.
-Whether it’s potted plants and shrubs on your new patio or trees, grass, flowers etc in your garden they all need hydration.
-Where viable add in an irrigation system on a timer and consider running it on a solar panel.
-The more eco-friendly and energy efficient your property is the more attractive it is.
+Whether potted plants and shrubs on your new patio or trees, grass, flowers, etc., in your garden, they all need hydration.
+Where feasible, add a timer-operated irrigation system and consider running it on a solar panel.
+The more eco-friendly and energy-efficient your property is, the more attractive it will be.